saranyadurairaju/Module1-Final-Assignment-Analysis/README.md

 # Kickstarting with Excel

-The ability to consolidate data points, analyze data and create a cohesive narrative is the ultimate goal of any data analysis.
+The ability to consolidate data points, analyze data and create a cohesive narrative is the goal of any data analysis.
 Excel helps us to do these with formulas, slicers and pivot charts.
-With all these we can aggregate data to create a meaningful reports.
+With all these we can aggregate data to create a meaningful report.

 ## Overview of Project

-Louise’s is a playwrighter who wants to do a fundraising project campaign "Fever".
-She has a crowd funding data which we have to organize, sort and analyse to make her project successful.
+Louise’s is a playwright who wants to do a fundraising project campaign "Fever".
+She has a crowd funding data which we have to organize, sort and analyze to make her project successful.

 ### Purpose

-The Kickstarter data involved in this project has different category, country, goals, backer and dates which decides the outcome(Successful, failed or canceled) of it.
+The Kickstarter data involved in this project has different category, country, goals, backer and dates which decides the outcome (Successful, failed or canceled) of it.
 So, the purpose of this data analysis is to know how different campaigns fared in relation to their launch dates and their funding goals.

 ## Analysis and Challenges